 This week, when the heat came on in our apartments, and we swapped our unbuttoned-down-to-there chambray shirts in favor of up-to-our-ears wool sweaters, we thought of Tom Pecheux, who once told us that when wearing such “dry… matte fabrics, it’s important to have a glow.”
 Not that every season isn’t highlighter season at ITG, but we take special care to appear well-lit when we don’t have the help of the blazing sun—the consumptive vibe isn’t for everyone.
-And while there will always be a place atop our cheeks and in our hearts for RMS Living Luminizer, Nars Copacobana, and the Pat-McGrath-favored Madina Chic & Shine, here are the best light catchers that have caught our attention since we last discussed them with you:
+And while there will always be a place atop our cheeks and in our hearts for RMS Living Luminizer, Nars Copacobana, and the Pat-McGrath-favored Madina Chic & Shine, we'd also like to shine a light on some of our other favorites.

-White Light/White Heat: Among white highlighters, MAC Strobe Cream lends the subtlest the-light-just-finds-me glow.
+MAC Strobe Cream: Among white highlighters, Strobe Cream lends the subtlest the-light-just-finds-me glow.
 Trusted by Aaron de Mey to give “‘watery’ reflections” to the models at Kenzo's Spring 2014 show, and editor Azza Yousif to “attract light” to everywhere from her eyelids to her collarbone, the pearly liquid gives an instant pick-me-up to tired, dull skin.

-Chanel Le Blanc in Rosée is an office favorite for making your skin smell incredible and look plumped and well-rested, even when it’s really, really not—it's a lift for your face and mood.
+Chanel Le Blanc in Rosée: Getting a little warmer here.
+It's an office favorite for making your skin smell incredible and look plumped and well-rested, even when it’s really, really not—it's a lift for your face and mood.
 Suggested as a makeup base, it can also be dabbed on under-eye circles for a no-makeup-makeup optical illusion, or applied in all the right places underneath the rest of your makeup for an understated but apparent effet lumière.

-Golden Girls: There’s nothing wrong with a little golden glow come summer, fall, or dead of winter.
-Chanel’s Soleil Tan de Chanel is a whisper of bronzer wrapped in a faintly gold illuminator that is used around these parts to look, as we say, “alive.”
-Best doled out to the entire cheekbone, Soleil Tan de Chanel is the kind of highlighter you wear when that's all you're wearing.
+Chanel Soleil Tan de Chanel: There’s nothing wrong with a little golden glow come summer, fall, or dead of winter.
+Tan de Chanel is a whisper of bronzer wrapped in a faintly gold illuminator that is used around these parts to look, as we say, “alive.”
+Best doled out to the entire cheekbone, it's the kind of highlighter you wear when that's all you're wearing.

-Full Face Reflector: For those of you seeking all-over incandescence, Buxom Divine Goddess Luminizer is the faintest of the full-face illuminators, imparting the look of a full day of freshly Embryolisse-d skin, rather than a full-blown J. Lo in “Waiting for Tonight" shimmer fest.
+The Liquids: For those of you seeking all-over incandescence, Buxom Divine Goddess Luminizer is the faintest of the full-face illuminators, imparting the look of a full day of freshly Embryolisse-d skin, rather than a full-blown J. Lo in “Waiting for Tonight' shimmer fest.
 Conversely, Giorgio Armani Fluid Sheer is here for the occasions when you want to look like a member of the Cullen family caught in low-morning light (believe us, there are times).